Ferrari-man/Projects-UNI/README.md

 # Console Platformer Game

-A simple C++14 console-based platformer game.
+A simple C++ console-based platformer game.
 The player controls a hero character, navigating obstacles, enemies, and platforms to reach a friendly cat and win the game.

 ## Features